Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Nilpotent (co-)BRST Invariant Lagrangian Density

-when, once again, the $*$ operation is nothing but the {\it total} discrete duality symmetry transformations (48) plus (54).
-This observation is {\it not} limited only to the {\it bosonic} antisymmetric tensor field.
-To corroborate this assertion, let us focus on the symmetry transformation: $s_b\, \phi_\mu = + (\partial_\mu\, C - m\, C_\mu)$ on a bosonic vector field $(\phi_\mu)$.
-By exploiting the strength of the {\it full} discrete {\it duality} symmetry transformations (48) and (54), we observe the following transformations on the axial-vector field (with input: $s_b\longrightarrow s_d$), namely;
+where, once again, the $*$ operation is nothing but the {\it total} discrete duality symmetry transformations (48) {\it plus} (54).
+This observation is {\it not} limited only to the {\it bosonic} antisymmetric tensor gauge field.
+To corroborate this assertion, let us focus on the symmetry transformation: $s_b\, \phi_\mu = + (\partial_\mu\, C - m\, C_\mu)$ on a bosonic {\it vector} field $(\phi_\mu)$.
+By exploiting the strength of the {\it full} discrete {\it duality} symmetry transformations (48) {\it plus} (54), we observe the following transformations on the axial-vector field (with input: $s_b\longrightarrow s_d$), namely;